Generative Networks

 “I am a” …

-The graphical illustration above shows how the distribution of words change with different levels of Temp values.
+The graphical illustration above shows how the distribution of words change with different levels of temperature values.
 Higher levels of temperatures result in less predictable(more interesting) outcomes.
-If we continue to increase the Temp levels, after a certain point, outcomes will be picked completely at random.
-This predictions after this point might not be meaningful.
-Hence, attention to the trade-off between predictability and interestingness is important when deciding the Temp levels.
+If we continue to increase the temperature, after a certain point, outcomes will be picked completely at random.
+The predictions after this point might not be meaningful.
+Hence, attention to the trade-off between predictability and creativity is important when deciding the temperature.

 Generating Laub (temp = 0.01)